-4.14.
+- 4.14.
 Members will be involved in determining key risks annually as part of their consideration of the Business Plan.
-Members will be advised of significant risks and contingencies arising in proposals to the Executive Committee and the Board, as appropriate.

-4.15.
-The Key Risk Register will be reported six-monthly to the Executive Committee and annually to Board.

-4.16.
-Risk assessment will be included in any business case presented to members (and, where delegation applies, any business case determined by officers).

-4.17.
-Members will also be involved in major project monitoring through their involvement in committees, sub-committees and other working groups.
+Members will be advised of significant risks and contingencies arising in proposals to the Finance and Governance Committee, Executive Committee and the Board, as appropriate. - 4.15.
+The Key Risk Register will be reported annually to the Finance and Governance Committee and a summary report annually to Board. - 4.16.
+Risk assessment will be included in any business case presented to members (and, where delegation applies, any business case determined by employees). - 4.17.
+Members will also be involved in major project monitoring through their involvement in committees and other working/ steering groups.

 4.18.
-The Annual Governance Statement will be agreed by the Board and signed off by the Chairman.
+The Annual Governance Statement will be agreed by the Board and signed off by the Chair.